 In 2015, we went to Belgium, plan that had been in the back of our minds for months.
 Indeed, given that J.R. had been living in the Paris region since 2013, that charming small country is easily accessible to him for a short stay.
 Besides, he had succumbed to the temptation twice on his own, and the memories he had reaffirmed our wish to go there together and to fill out our list of visited countries in the process.
 That's why I went meet him before I leave with him to have an extended weekend in late May in the beautiful region of Flanders, from which we had the luxury of an excursion in the Netherlands, more specifically in Breskens and Sluis.

 The Belfry, built in the 14th century, dominates the Historic Center with its height of 91 meters.
 Its carillon has 53 bells, the whole actuated by an impressive mechanism.
 On its base, the Sheet Market from the 15th century was yet only completed in the 20th century.
 It's Late Gothic style.
 Nearby is the Royal Dutch Theatre.
 You can see on its beautiful Renaissance façade the Goddess of Harmony as well as Apollo and the Muses.
 The Saint-Bavon Cathedral, Brabant Gothic style, houses a Roman style crypt.
 Altars are numerous, but its main attraction remains the famous painting «the Mystic Lamb».
 It has other artworks, notably paintings and sculptures.
 Its tower is almost as high as the Belfry, which it used to overtop when it still had its spire.
+Saint-Nicholas Church was erected in scaldian Gothic style with blue stone from Tournai.
+It stores Baroque furniture.
 On the top of the Masons’ House, Moorish Dancers seem to jiggle gracefully.
-The Castle of Gérard le Diable is an amazing building from the 13th century in the city center.
+The Castle of Gerald the Devil is an amazing building from the 13th century in the city center.
 It houses nowadays the National Archives.
 The Herbs Quay and the Seeds Quay face each other around a channel, displaying their superb façades.
 According to us, it's the most beautiful place in town at night, when it's illuminated with a soft light that tempts to contemplation and dreamlike.

 In the De Zuid district, the SMAK (Contemporary Art Municipal Museum) is a must-visit.
 We understand why it's the pride of the city.
 The most popular contemporary artistic movements are represented and prestigious exhibitions take place.
 Nearby, the MSK (Fine-Arts Museum) is very functional, in addition to its impeccable estheticism.
 It includes among others an amphitheater and a library.
-The University Botanical Garden, one of the numerous green areas in Gent, has a wide variety of plants.
+The University Botanical Garden, one of the numerous green areas in Ghent, has a wide variety of plants.
 The Saint-Pierre Abbey was built in the 17th century on a former Roman abbey church from the 7th century.
 The site includes ruins, as well as gardens and vineyards.
 Its Center of Arts offers many temporary exhibitions.
-Finally, the Ruelle de Verre is the unusual place in the district, or even in town: covered with a glass dome, you can see there prostitute making lascivious eyes to you behind windows.
+The Small Beguinage Our Lady of Ter Hoyen was founded in the 13t century.
+Nowadays, it houses artists’ homes and workshops.
+Whitewashed walls contrast with the façades of red brick and brown brick buildings.
+In places, its lawns are carpeted in daffodils which bright yellow color brings life to that peaceful site.
+Finally, Glass Alley is the unusual place in the district, or even in town: it is covered with a glass dome, and there you can see prostitutes making lascivious eyes to you behind windows.